Ransomware: Preventing an Attack and Responding to and Recovering From an Attack

 The human perimeter may be just as important as the technical perimeter.
 The cybersecurity mindset of a company’s employees may be one of its most important ransomware defense mechanisms.
 Their awareness of the risks and vigilance as data defenders make it more difficult for cybercriminals to obtain sensitive information or deceive unsuspecting users into downloading an infected file.
-Training and constant reinforcement through simulated phishing email testing can transform employees into a resilient line of defense against unusual email messages, attachments from unfamiliar parties and running unrecognised apps downloaded from the internet.
+Training and constant reinforcement through simulated phishing email testing can transform employees into a resilient line of defense against unusual email messages, attachments from unfamiliar parties and running unrecognized apps downloaded from the internet.

 Anti-malware software, kept up to date, offers protections from phishing and malware attacks by detecting and blocking malicious files and warning users when they’re visiting suspicious websites.
 Secure email gateways filter inbound and outbound email communications to identify threats and prevent their delivery, stopping ransomware files in their tracks.
 Post-delivery protection solutions powered by machine learning systems or artificial intelligence algorithms can stop advanced email threats that penetrate the email network.
-Organisations can also use web filtering solutions to restrict user access to certain websites.
+Organizations can also use web filtering solutions to restrict user access to certain websites.

 The impact of ransomware attacks has increased in velocity.
-The current generation of ransomware attacks are orchestrated through preplanned, strategic campaigns of reconnaissance, penetrating the organisation’s attack surface, and quickly exfiltrating data.
+The current generation of ransomware attacks are orchestrated through preplanned, strategic campaigns of reconnaissance, penetrating the organization’s attack surface, and quickly exfiltrating data.
 Campaigns continue with the extortion receipt, outlining actions requested of the victim.

 If a business finds itself under attack, it’s critically important to follow all established cyber-incident response plans and operational resilience protocols to manage the incident.
 Due to the holistic impact associated with modern-day ransomware attacks, managing the actual incident requires a larger-scale crisis management approach.
-Such an approach enables organisations to effectively address the broader list of business processes these attacks impact, including the initiation of full recovery and data verification post-attack.
+Such an approach enables organizations to effectively address the broader list of business processes these attacks impact, including the initiation of full recovery and data verification post-attack.